heliskijh/GettingCleaningData/README.md

 			  each activity	accomplished
 			* Assign the result to it's own DF - outputData
 			* remove leftover DF x

+	-Step 10- Conform variable names to comply with tidy data/R naming convention
+			* Change Uppercase letters to lower case
+			* Remove "-" character
+			* Remove duplicate "body" term from variable names

-	-Step 10- Output the tidy DF to a .txt file in the users UCI HAR Dataset directory
+	-Step 11- Output the tidy DF to a .txt file in the users UCI HAR Dataset directory

 ## Naming
 The y data represented numerics 1-6 for each activity the subject participated in.
 These